Strategy

 Turn public conversations into demand intelligence

 Demand does not only show up in forms and demos.
 It appears in public questions, comparison threads, recommendations, and AI answers.
-CueScout helps collect and act on those signals.
+CueScout helps collect and act on those signals, and the AI visibility side of it is where you find out whether the engines already answer without you.

 Outcome

-A clearer view of where demand is forming, which pains repeat, and which replies or sources influence pipeline.
+A clearer view of where demand is forming, which pains repeat, and which pages or sources influence pipeline.

 Why teams need it